-Requirements: The lavatories must be located and maintained so that they do not present any risk of contamination of a food.
+The lavatories must be located and maintained so that they do not present any risk of contamination of a food.
 67(3)

-Rationale: Cleaning stations and lavatory installations can become a source of contaminants if they are not properly maintained.
+Cleaning stations and lavatory installation can become a source of contaminants if they are not properly maintained.

-Interpretation: Cleaning stations and lavatories shall be maintained to prevent the risk of contamination.
+Cleaning stations and lavatories shall be maintained to prevent the risk of contamination.

-- ☐ Washrooms are adequate in size, kept clean, and sufficient for the number of staff (i.e., meet applicable OH&S regulations).
-Washrooms are provided at the site or within a short walk or transportation is provided from the location.
-If located at the production site, they are situated so they do not create a food safety hazard to product or water sources.
-Work effects must not be worn into washrooms and a spot must be provided for these to be stored - ☐ Handwashing and sanitizing stations permit effective cleaning of hands in the facility, handwashing signage posted with clear steps for proper handwashing - ☐ Waste receptacle (covered) - ☐ Single use soap, single use hand towels and approved hand sanitizer (if applicable) - ☐ Potable water (warm) - ☐ Cleaning stations and washrooms (lavatories) are on the sanitation schedule (Sanitation program and Sanitation Record)
+- ☐ Washrooms are adequate in size, kept clean and sufficient for the number of staff (i.e., do not create lineups, meet applicable OH&S regulations).
+Washrooms are provided at the site or within a short walk, or transportation is provided from the location.
+If located at the production site, they are situated so they do not create a food safety hazard to product or water sources (i.e., they should not be located with a direct opening into production areas).
+Work effects must not be worn into washrooms.
+Provide a spot for these to be stored. - ☐ Hand washing and sanitizing stations permit effective cleaning of hands and contain the following: - ☐ Handwashing signage posted with clear steps for proper handwashing - ☐ Approved (intended for use in a food processing environment) single-use soap is available - \square Single-use paper towel is available - ☐ Warm potable water (some customers and standards require hands-free) - $\ \square$ Waste receptacle - ☐ Approved hand sanitizer, if applicable - Cleaning stations and washrooms (lavatories) are on the sanitation schedule (Sanitation program and Sanitation record)